 Related Reading: 21 Signs Of Lack Of Respect In A Relationship

 2. Make sure you respect and take care of yourself

 Another extremely important factor if you’re trying to build mutual respect with your partner is to, first, be able to respect yourself in the relationship.
 Your self-worth and self-respect are of utmost importance not just in a relationship but in life, in general.
 Make sure you never compromise on that.

 Accept who you are.
 No one is perfect.
 We’re all flawed and a work in progress.
 Make sure you take care of yourself.
 In doing so, you are not just building a strong and confident relationship with yourself but also strengthening your bond with your partner.
 Hold on to your ideas and interests, take care of your health, get enough sleep, and invest in your emotional and mental well-being.

-Honor and respect yourself first.
+To have mutual respect, honor and respect yourself first.
 Know that you matter.
-Your feelings, emotions and thoughts are as important as your partner’s.
+Your feelings, emotions, and thoughts are as important as your partner’s.
 If you feel like your relationship has reached a dead end and you want to get out of it, know that it is a way of respecting yourself.

 3. Listen to each other

 Listening to what your partner has to say goes a long way in establishing mutual trust and respect in a relationship.
 Pay attention to your partner’s needs and desires.
 Listen to what they have to say, how they feel, and what their concerns are.

 Don’t make every conversation about yourself.
 Let them have the floor when they need it the most.
 It only goes on to show that you’re concerned about your partner’s emotions and consider their views as important.
 It will give them a sense of safety that there’s someone who’ll always have their back if anything goes wrong.